-- 8.1 An Associate accompanying a Judge on official duty is entitled to the same travel expenses and other general conditions as departmental staff in accordance with departmental travel policy as approved by the Director-General. - Where an Associate stays at a non Departmental-preferred accommodation with his/her Judge, the Associate shall be entitled to "reasonable actual expenses" for accommodation, meals and incidentals. - 8.3 On circuit, an Associate may be paid actual expenses only if the Judge certifies it is reasonable to do so.
+- 8.1 Subject to the provisions of Schedule B paragraph 2.2, an Associate accompanying a Judge on official duty is entitled to the same travel expenses and other general conditions as departmental staff in accordance with departmental travel policy as approved by the Director-General. - Where an Associate stays at a non Departmental-preferred accommodation with his/her Judge, the Associate shall be entitled to "reasonable actual expenses" for accommodation, meals and incidentals. - 8.3 On circuit, an Associate may be paid actual expenses only if the Judge certifies it is reasonable to do so.
 The expenses must be itemised, and supported by receipts, and certified by the Judge.